conjuncts/parallellm/README.md

     - concoct a "multi-provider" that routes based on `provider_type`
 - [ ] right now, provider and backend control is inverted.
 Here, the ask_llm calls provider calls backend.
 And backend has hard-coded stuff per provider.
 But really, is should be ask_llm calls backend calls provider.
 And the provider has encapsulated method that handles input (call_id, llm, etc. --> {sync function, async function}) and post-input format handling (Pydantic Model --> common data format for SQL: this right here is hard coded into guess_schemas()). ask_llm already calls backend anyways to check for cached values.
 I'm going to pre-empt this by making some of the batch methods have the correct control.
 - [ ] dedicated SQLite storage for requests that error
+- [ ] retrieve() should also be able to return if a value is pending (in addition to present/absent)
+- [ ] right now, (for batch) bookkeep_call() is the one that emits an error if a value is pending but not available, but this seems unelegant and should probably be moved out

 - Automatically persist upon pllm exit